AlexEra/kinematic-solver-2dof/README.md

 2. beta - twist angles;
 3. thetas - joint angles.

 In kinematic_solver.py change all functions to your decison.
-If your manipulator is 3DoF too, you may not modify sho_robot() function.
+If your manipulator is 3DoF too, that show_robot() function isn't modify.

 Function get_table() create lists with Denavit-Hartenberg's parameters, which corresponds to table.